farcasterxyz/hub-monorepo/apps/hubble/www/docs/docs/cli.md

   --s3-snapshot-bucket <bucket>         The S3 bucket to upload snapshots to --disable-snapshot-sync               Disable syncing from snapshots. (default: enabled) --catchup-sync-with-snapshot          Enable catchup sync using S3 snapshot, recommended if Hub is too far behind. (default: disabled)
-  --no-catchup-sync-with-snapshot       Disable catchup sync using S3 snapshot - use if data loss is concern. (default: enabled)
   --catchup-sync-snapshot-message-limit <number> Difference in message count before triggering snapshot sync. (default: 3_000_000)

 Metrics: